seanorama/masterclass/security-advanced/README.md

 #log out as sales1
 logout
 ```
-- Notice that now that the cluster is kerborized, we were not able to circumvent security by setting the env var
+- Notice that now that the cluster is kerberized, we were not able to circumvent security by setting the env var

 --------------